-Sometimes it is necessary to change the load behavior of add-ins for Office products, such as the Dynamics CRM for Outlook client add-in.
+Sometimes it is necessary to change the load behavior of add-ins for Microsoft 365 products (formerly known as Office products), such as the Dynamics CRM for Outlook client add-in.

 Depending on how you provide Dynamics CRM to your users, there may be a need to disable the Outlook Client add-in for certain users.
 For example, if the same workstation is used both by users who need to connect to CRM via Outlook and users who don’t.